groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/digital/jpeg.en.md

     # feature loop
     - title: "Modify Signatures"
       content: "Most signature types are fully editable.
 You have the flexibility to adjust text, reposition elements, change colors, resize, and more."

+    # feature loop
+    - title: "Remove Redundant Signatures"
+      content: "Our solution provides full CRUD operations for signatures.
+If necessary, you can remove a variety of signature types, including digital certificates, from your document."

   code_samples:
     # code sample loop